-- A. An application to practice audiology and/or speech-language pathology via telepractice shall be made on forms supplied by the board. - B. Proof of unrestricted, unencumbered current licensure granted in the home state based on standards at least equivalent to those in Louisiana shall be submitted. - C. Applicants shall provide official verification of licensure and/or registration status in each state, including any formal disciplinary action resulting in sanction and/or disciplinary proceedings which are pending. - D. The initial telehealth registration fee submitted to this board shall be paid by cashier's check, money order, or credit card. - E. Until an application has been approved by the board, the audiologist and/or speech-language pathologist shall not engage in delivery of telepractice services to Louisiana residents. - F. Applicants who have not obtained registration within one year of having submitted the application shall be deemed to have abandoned the application, resulting in mandatory reporting to the appropriate federal data bank.
-An applicant may request a withdrawal of the application subject to review and approval by the board. - G. In order for telepractice registration to remain current in Louisiana, the individual must maintain an unrestricted, unencumbered current license in another state, whose standards are at least equivalent to those in Louisiana. - H. When there is probable cause to believe that an applicant practiced illegally in Louisiana as an audiologist and/or speech-language pathologist, the board may offer a consent agreement and order which will grant the individual registration, subject to the following specified terms and conditions. - 1.
-Within 90 days of the date of the consent agreement and order, the applicant shall take and pass an open book examination regarding R.S.
-37:2650-2666, the board's rules and regulations, and ethical questions. - a.
-Open book test fee shall be \$30.
-The retest fee shall be \$10 per section. - b.
-Applicants have 4.5 hours to complete all sections of the test. - c.
-The open book examination or any section may be retaken anytime within the 90 days. - d.
-Notice of the consent agreement and order shall be published. - e.
-If the applicant fails to successfully complete all requirements set forth in the above paragraphs, the applicant's registration shall be suspended without further notice until the board receives and accepts documentation of the applicant's completion of the consent agreement and order requirements.
+A. An application to practice audiology and/or speechlanguage pathology via telepractice shall be made on forms supplied by the board.

+1. Criminal history record information must be submitted with the application form.

+2. Proof of unrestricted, unencumbered current licensure granted in the home state based on standards at least equivalent to those in Louisiana shall be submitted.

+B. Applicants shall provide official verification of licensure and/or registration status in each state, including any formal disciplinary action resulting in sanction and/or disciplinary proceedings which are pending.

+C. The initial telehealth registration fee submitted to this board shall be paid by cashier's check, money order, or credit card.

+D. Until an application has been approved by the board, the audiologist and/or speech-language pathologist shall not engage in delivery of telepractice services to Louisiana residents.

+E. Applicants who have not obtained registration within one year of having submitted the application shall be deemed to have abandoned the application, resulting in mandatory reporting to the appropriate federal data bank.
+An applicant may request a withdrawal of the application subject to review and approval by the board.

+F. In order for telehealth registration to remain current in Louisiana, the individual must maintain an unrestricted, unencumbered current license in another state, whose standards are at least equivalent to those in Louisiana.
+Telehealth registrants must report any previous or pending disciplinary actions in any state.

-HISTORICAL NOTE: Promulgated by the Department of Health, Board of Examiners for Speech-Language Pathology and Audiology, LR 45:253 (February 2019).
+HISTORICAL NOTE: Promulgated by the Department of Health and Hospitals, Board of Examiners for Speech-Language Pathology and Audiology, LR 48: